lenasterg/ls-comment-stopwords-checker-ms/README.md

 **License URI:** [https://www.gnu.org/licenses/gpl-2.0.html](https://www.gnu.org/licenses/gpl-2.0.html)

 LS Comment Stopword Checker is a WordPress multisite plugin that prevents users from posting comments containing predefined stopwords based on the [WordPress Comment Blacklist](https://github.com/splorp/wordpress-comment-blacklist/blob/master/reference/strings.txt).
 It allows network admins to configure a stopword list that blocks specific terms from appearing in comments across all subsites.
+It's aim is to be as light as it gets, so it doesn't log and doesn't queries the WordPress database.
+But you can activate the send mail functionality to get mail every time it blocks a comment, so you can verify it works

 ## Description